FAQ

 Hey, I don't see the water temperature when I swim

-If you have an Ultra but still can't see temperatures, check that you have granted permission by doing the following:
+If you have one of those watches but still can't see temperatures, check that you have granted permission by doing the following:

 If you DO have an ultra AND permission has been granted and you are still not seeing temperature, contact support for further assistance.